Valuing local provenance and place-based economies in natural capital and low carbon markets and industries

 Our response

 This project focuses on a key sustainability valuation and validation frontier: how to develop and systematically integrate locally defined co-benefits into emerging sustainability markets.
 Place-based provenance is of increasing interest to many investors but limited in scope and scalability by ability to value and aggregate local values into transferrable measures and indicators.
 There is growing recognition that the durable, just, and inclusive land-based solutions required to meet the Sustainable Development Goals will require new processes, measures and mechanisms that value local cultural capital and the provenance of place-based economies.
-Doing will require not only new processes and methods, but valid and trusted data that can capture emerging and established benefits of biophysical change, in ways that are locally led, yet legitimate and credible along supply chain.
+Doing will require not only new processes and methods, but valid and trusted data that can capture emerging and established benefits of change, in ways that are locally led, yet legitimate and credible along supply chains.

 Impact